Arvind Narayanan: Biography

 Narayanan received technical degrees from the Indian Institute of Technology Madras in 2004.
 His advisor was C. Pandu Rangan.
 Narayanan received his PhD in computer science from the University of Texas at Austin in 2009 under Vitaly Shmatikov.
 He worked briefly as a post-doctoral researcher at Stanford University, working closely with Dan Boneh.
 Narayanan moved to Princeton University as an assistant professor in September 2012.
 He was promoted to associate professor in 2014, and to professor in 2022.

 Career

 In 2006 Netflix began the Netflix Prize competition for better recommendation algorithms.
 In order to facilitate the competition, Netflix released "anonymized" viewership information.
 However, Narayanan and advisor Vitaly Shmatikov showed possibilities for de-anonymizing this information by linking this anonymized data to publicly available IMDb user accounts.
 Narayanan later de-anonymized graphs from social networking and writings from blogs.

 In mid-2010, Narayanan and Jonathan Mayer argued in favor of Do Not Track in HTTP headers.
 They built prototypes of Do Not Track for clients and servers.
 Working with Mozilla they wrote the influential Internet Engineering Task Force Internet Draft of Do Not Track.

 Narayanan has written extensively about software cultures.
 He has argued for more substantial teaching of ethics in computer science education and cryptography.
+Narayanan is a co-author of the 2016 book Bitcoin and Cryptocurrency Technologies, published by Princeton University Press.
+He has also written about recommendation algorithms used by social media, machine learning (particularly in relation to privacy and fairness), and dark patterns.

+In 2024, Narayanan collaborated with his student Sayash Kapoor to write AI Snake Oil, debunking what Narayan regards as overinflated claims about generative AI.
+He writes a Substack of the same name critical of the hype regarding the current generative AI boom.
+Narayan's position is that generative AI including large language models should be viewed as "normal technology" that is useful but will progress like previous technological revolutions, rejecting the views of both AI skeptics who are critical about the value of the technology and AI supporters who suggest that generative AI is a transformative technology unlike any before it.